Embodied Claude

 | Tool | Description |

-| `say` | Synthesize text into speech (engine: elevenlabs/voicevox, supports Audio Tags such as `[excited]`, speaker: select output destination with camera/local/both) |
+| `say` | Text-to-speech (engine: elevenlabs/voicevox, Audio Tags e.g. `[excited]`, speaker: camera/local/both) |

 ### memory-mcp